dpc-sdp/ripple/docs/content/design-system/5.components/checkbox.md

 Make sure errors follow error message guidance.
 Always have specific error messages for specific errors.
 Users need to understand why their input or selection was not valid.

-**Error: nothing is selected and the question has options in it** Structure this message to help the user to choose which options apply to them.
+**Error: nothing is selected and the question has options in it**

+Structure this message to help the user to choose which options apply to them.
 - Error message: ‘Select if \[options\]’.
 - Example: ‘Select if you like summer, winter, autumn, and/or spring'.

-**If nothing is selected and the question does not have options in it** Structure this message to help the user to choose which options apply to them.
+**Error: nothing is selected and the question does not have options in it**

+Structure this message to help the user to choose which options apply to them.
 - Error message: ‘Select \[options\]’.
 - Example: 'Select your favourite season'.